 RSCAVENGE

 Dischargers may claim a nitrogen scavenging credit (RSCAVENGE) one time per year for each ranch acre by utilizing any of the four options described below.
+The nitrogen scavenging credit is not used to determine compliance with Nitrogen Discharge Targets but may be used to evaluate nitrogen management efficiency and to inform prioritization for follow-up actions.

 The total acres receiving the nitrogen scavenging credit may not exceed total ranch acres.
 Substantiating records for this credit must be maintained in the Farm Plan and submitted to the Central Coast Water Board upon request.